medic/cht-docs/content/en/apps/guides/hosting/monitoring/introduction.md

 ---
-title: "Monitoring and alerting on the CHT"
+title: "Introduction to monitoring and alerting"
-linkTitle: "Monitoring & Alerting"
-weight: 40
+weight: 100
+linkTitle: "Introduction"
+aliases:
+    - /apps/guides/hosting/monitoring.md
 description: >
-    Important metrics to monitor and alert on
+    High level approach to monitoring and alerting with CHT applicatoins
 ---

 {{% pageinfo %}}
-This guide applies to all production instances of the CHT including [self hosted]({{< relref "apps/guides/hosting/3.x/self-hosting.md" >}}) and [AWS hosted]({{< relref "apps/guides/hosting/3.x/ec2-setup-guide.md" >}}).
-It also works with [app developer]({{< relref "apps/guides/hosting/3.x/app-developer.md" >}}) and [CHT core developer]({{< relref "contribute/code/core/dev-environment" >}}) setups if you're looking to test how it works or develop monitoring tools.
+This guide applies to all production instances of the CHT for both 3.x (beyond 3.9) and 4.x.

-These instructions apply to both 3.x and 4.x CHT monitoring
+Be sure to see how to deploy a solution to [monitor and alert on production CHT instances]({{< relref "apps/guides/hosting/monitoring/setup.md" >}}).
 {{% /pageinfo %}}

-While this guide does not detail exactly how to set up monitoring and alerting, it will outline the items you should monitor and alert on.
-At a later date we'll deploy an opinionated guide on which software and services to use when doing real world hosting.

 Each deployment will experience different stresses on its resources.
-Be sure to tune the alerting levels in the case of an outage so that you may avoid it in the future.
-Any thresholds for alerts, and even what is alerted on, is just a guideline, not a garuntee of uptime.
+Be sure to tune any alerting levels in the case of a false positive so that you may avoid them in the future.
+Any thresholds for alerts, and even what is alerted on, is just a guideline, not a guarantee of uptime.

 ## Monitoring vs Alerting